What are xAPI Extensions and How Do I Use Them in My xAPI Statements?

 Context Extensions

 What is a Context Extension?
 The Context part of an xAPI Statement contains additional information related to a learning experience or event.
-When used as part of the Context, the Extensions Object provides a way to optionally extend xAPI Statements to include additional information about the broader learning experience or interaction that the Statement is representing.
+When used as part of the Context, the Extensions Object provides a way to extend xAPI Statements to include additional information about the broader learning experience or interaction that the Statement represents.

-For example, the xAPI Video Profile provides a “volume” Context Extension for representing the volume loudness in a video (or other media).
-This value must be able to change (float value between 0 and 1) in an xAPI Statement since the user can typically change the volume when a video is played.
-An example of the JSON for the Context Object Extension part of an xAPI statement is provided below.
+For example, the xAPI Video Profile offers a “volume” Context Extension for representing the volume loudness in a video, or other media.
+This value changes (a floating-point value between 0 and 1) in each xAPI Statement since the student can change the volume when they play a video.

 Best Practice

-You should not store static values in Context Extensions since it is expected that these values may need to change.
-In Veracity’s LRS, Context Extensions are not canonicalized for this reason.
+Do not store static values in Context Extensions since you can expect these values to change.
+The Veracity LRS does not add Context Extensions to its canon for this reason.

 Example